 The main focus of much of my work these days is sustainability, communication, behaviour, and community and stakeholder engagement in solutions to the most pressing environmental challenges we currently face.
 I draw from social psychology, communication theories, and environmental studies to understand why people do the things they do, and how we might engage society in improving environmental and social outcomes.
 I am passionate about improving the quality of social research used to inform environmental decision-making!

 If you’re looking for my publications, click here or on the button at the top of the page.

-Beginning on Australia’s Great Barrier Reef in the mid-1990s, I have been fortunate enough to work in a range of environments in Australia, New Zealand and (as of June 2017) in North America.
-Some of the topics I’ve worked on include citizen science, environmental science communication, climate change, energy efficiency & waste reduction, protected area management, tourism impacts on coral reefs and geothermal vegetation, and community impacts of wastewater treatment plants and aquaculture development.
+Beginning on Australia’s Great Barrier Reef in the mid-1990s, I have been fortunate enough to work in a range of environments in Australia, New Zealand, North America, and Latin America.
+Some of the topics I’ve worked on include marine debris, climate change, energy efficiency & waste reduction, citizen science, pro-environmental behaviour change, environmental science communication, environmental values, protected area management, tourism impacts on coral reefs and geothermal vegetation, and community impacts of wastewater treatment plants and aquaculture development.

 - Social research on environmental impact and management issues

 - Social research in science communication and public engagement in science

 - Environmental communication

 Employment & other engagement